CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/intro-to-services.md

 ## Intro to Services

-Services are can be attached or not to an application.
+Services can be attached or not to an application.
 It could be a database, a cache system or a search engine.

 Services are internal and not provided by external partners.
 They all run on Clever Cloud core architecture.